anbotero/cucumber-ruby/README.md

 read by anyone, you can use them to help improve communication, collaboration and trust on your team.

-Where to get more info:
+Were to get more info:

   * The main website: https://cucumber.io/
   * Documentation: https://github.com/cucumber/cucumber/wiki